uber-go/zap/README.md

 most out of tools like ELK, Splunk, and Sentry.
 All log messages are JSON-serialized, though PRs to support other formats are welcome.

-For compatibility with the standard library and [bark][], zap provides the `zwrap.Standardize` and `zbark.Barkify` wrappers.
-Both are slower than the core zap logger, but faster than the libraries they replace.

 ## Performance

 For applications that log in the hot path, reflection-based serialization and